igorkry/tnt4j-streams/tnt4j-streams-samples/README.md

 ## Custom

-This sample shows how to integrate TNT4J-Streams into Your custom API.
+This sample shows how to integrate TNT4J-Streams into your custom API.

 Sample files can be found in `com.jkoolcloud.tnt4j.streams.sample` package.

-`SampleIntegration.java` shows how to make TNT4J-Streams integration into Your API.
+`SampleIntegration.java` shows how to make TNT4J-Streams integration into your API.
 Also integration could be made using `StreamsAgent.runFromAPI(cfgFileName)` call.

 `SampleParser.java` shows how to implement custom parser.